yedpodtrzitko/godot-docs/classes/class_mainloop.rst

 Notification received from the OS when the application is resumed.

-Specific to the Android platform.
+Specific to the Android and iOS platforms.

 .. _class_MainLoop_constant_NOTIFICATION_APPLICATION_PAUSED: